Blackridge Film

 The most common application we see in South Florida residential and commercial work is interior glass partitions.
 Open-plan offices that want acoustic transparency but visual privacy.
 Hotel lobbies with glass-walled executive suites.
 Residential homes with glass-walled primary bathrooms or dressing rooms.
 Guest quarters where a glass wall or door needs to feel more private without blocking natural light.

-In every case, frosted film provides the privacy at a fraction of the cost and lead time of replacing the glass with genuine sandblasted or etched glass — and with the flexibility to change the specification later if the design intent evolves.
+In every case, frosted film provides the privacy at a fraction of the cost and lead time of replacing the glass with genuine sandblasted or etched glass.
+And with the flexibility to change the specification later if the design intent evolves.

 Pattern Film and Custom Work